 One of the more common vehicles for groundwater management is the preparation of groundwater management plans (GWMPs) in accordance with Assembly Bill (AB) 3030, the Groundwater Management Act (1992).
 The procedural and technical components of AB 3030 are included under Section 10750 et seq. of the California Water Code.
 The passage of AB 3030 in 1992 encouraged local agencies to prepare and adopt plans for managing their local groundwater resources, even if their groundwater basin exhibited no overdraft conditions.
-In 2002, the Legislature passed Senate Bill (SB) 1938, which expanded GWMP requirements related to groundwater levels, groundwater quality, inelastic land subsidence, and surface water-groundwater projects to be eligible to receive public funds.
+In 2002, the Legislature passed Senate Bill (SB) 1938, which expanded GWMP requirements related to groundwater levels, groundwater quality, inelastic land subsidence, and surface watergroundwater interaction, and required local agencies to develop and adopt plans in order for groundwater projects to be eligible to receive public funds.
 DWR's assessment of local groundwater management planning efforts, as discussed later in this chapter, determined that less than 20 percent of the state's Bulletin 118-defined groundwater basins are covered by a plan that include all of the components required by the California Water Code to qualify as a GWMP.